richard-kutir/rhoconnect-plugin/README.md

 ## About Us

 Facing challenges with your RhoMobile implementation?
-Kutir Technologies, a Motorola Certified partner, can help you get your app done on time.
+Kutir Mobility, a Motorola Certified partner, can help you get your app done on time.
 Get in touch with us today at info@kutirtech.com , no strings attached.

 This is a cross-post from Motorola's Launchpad Blog: https://developer.motorolasolutions.com/community/rhomobile-suite/rhomobile-community/rhomobile-blogs/blog/2014/08/29/rhoconnect-plugins-in-ruby